primjeri/datagrid-bundle/Resources/doc/index.md

-Using ThraceDataGridBundle
+Using PrimjeriDataGridBundle
 ===========================
 <a name="top"></a>
-ThraceDataGridBundle adds supports for building RIA datagrids with jqgrid without writing a single line of javascript code!
+PrimjeriDataGridBundle adds supports for building RIA datagrids with jqgrid without writing a single line of javascript code!

 **Basic Docs**